Fellowship

 Emily Landon, MD, is Assistant Professor of Medicine at the University of Chicago in the sections of Infectious Diseases & Global Health as well as the committee for clinical pharmacology and pharmacogenomics.
 She is the Hospital Epidemiologist and serves as the medical director for the Infection Control Program and the Antimicrobial Stewardship Program.
 She completed her medicine residency, chief residency, and fellowship in infectious diseases at the University of Chicago Medical Center.
 Her research is focused on improving care, specifically reducing the risk of healthcare-associated infection and optimizing antimicrobial utilization.
 Dr. Landon is investigating the use of an automated system for monitoring of individual healthcare worker hand hygiene behavior.
 Additionally, she is on the faculty of the MacLean Center.

-Alex Langerman, MD, is an Otolaryngologist trained in head and neck surgical oncology and microvascular reconstruction and is also one of the Junior Faculty Scholars of the Bucksbaum Institute for Clinical Excellence.
+Alex Langerman, MD, is an Otolaryngologist trained in head and neck surgical oncology and microvascular reconstruction and is also one of the Junior Faculty Scholars of the Bucksbaum-Siegler Institute for Clinical Excellence.
 His ethics-related research surrounds decision making for head and neck cancer and surgeon communication with patients, families, and colleagues.
 He is a longtime member of the University of Chicago community having trained here for medical school and residency and has been involved with the MacLean Center's programs on multiple occasions.
 He is currently on the MacLean Center Faculty.

 Andrea Mann, DO, MPhil, did her undergraduate work in biochemistry at UC San Diego, which led to opportunities in biomedical research, examining potential treatments for leukemia and HCV.
 She transitioned to clinical, population-based research while at University of Cambridge in England, where she completed a master’s degree in epidemiology.
 Her medical school training was completed at Western University of Health Sciences.
 After attending medical school at Western University of Health Sciences, she trained in adult psychiatry at University of Chicago.
 Andrea plans to complete a child and adolescent psychiatry fellowship at Stanford University in 2016.
 Her research interests include clinical decision-making in use of psychotropic medication in vulnerable populations, the impact of Assisted Reproductive Technology on family structure and self-identity, and use of electronic communication in the doctor-patient relationship.